tomfa/aleap-slackbot/README.md

-# Slack-bot starter
+# NextJS Slack-bot starter

-A starter for creating your own Slack bot using [Bolt](https://github.com/slackapi/bolt-js).
+A starter for creating your own Slack bot using NextJS API.

 > With an example face quiz slash command.